-These web page security vulnerabilities are commonly used by hackers to exploit your website.
-Learn what they are, and the best way to secure your website against them.
+Hackers commonly use these web page security vulnerabilities to exploit your website.
+Learn what they are and how to secure your website against them.

 Other types of brute force attacks include Reverse Brute Force attack, where a common password is used to try to guess a username, and Credential Recycling which uses previously discovered user/password combinations.

 Website builders and CMS platforms like WordPress depend on third-party plugins or extensions to provide the capabilities of the modern website.
-Contact forms, event schedules, SEO, layout editors, popups, and a host of other functions come by way of plugins.
+For example, contact forms, event schedules, SEO, layout editors, popups, and a host of other functions come by way of plugins.

 Hackers exploit weaknesses in the code of plugins to gain access to the site.
-Once in, they can leave malware, create user accounts, and wreak all sorts of havoc.
+Once in, they can leave malware, create user accounts, and wreak havoc.

 Content Management Systems like WordPress, Joomla, Drupal, and others are vulnerable to hackers, even without plugins.
 Always update your CMS whenever a security patch is released.
 For professionally managed web design in Austin or Houston, contact MARION today!

 - Use strong passwords and never re-use a password.
-Use a password management system that stores your passwords and fills in login details for you.
+Instead, use a password management system that stores your passwords and fills in login details for you.
 Password management systems can also generate random character string passwords for you.